 “At the Monday evening prayer-meeting at which Mr. Spurgeon related the foregoing incident, he also mentioned the sermon at Exeter Hall, in which he suddenly broke off from his subject, and, pointing in a certain direction, said, ‘Young man, those gloves you are wearing have not been paid for; you have stolen them from your employer.’
 At the close of the service, a young man, looking very pale and greatly agitated, came to the room which was used as a vestry, and begged for a private interview with Mr. Spurgeon.
 On being admitted, he placed a pair of gloves upon the table, and tearfully said, ‘It’s the first time I have robbed my master, and I will never do it again.
 You won’t expose me, sir, will you?
 It would kill my mother if she heard that I had become a thief.’
 The preacher had drawn the bow at a venture, but the arrow struck the target for which God intended it, and the startled hearer was, in that singular way, probably saved from committing a greater crime” (Autobiography, 2:60).

 I would describe what we see in this passage as an extraordinary providence of God or divine premonition rather than prophecy.
 Prophecy in the Bible is speaking the very words of God as we see in the case of Agabus when he says, “Thus says the Holy Spirit” (Acts 21:11).
 Spurgeon never claimed that his words were the very words of God himself.
 If Spurgeon’s words were the exact words of the Holy Spirit, then we would no longer have a closed canon because God would still be speaking audibly today.
 When it came to his own views, Spurgeon was not a charismatic.
 God’s supernatural revelation of information to a Christian today is not the same as prophecy.
 The problem with the debate between cessationists and charismatics is that they are defining the terms “prophecy” and “tongues” differently.
 When cessationists speak about tongues, they are talking about real human languages that a native speaker could understand.
 When charismatics speak about tongues, they are talking about ecstatic utterances that no human could understand.
 When cessationists speak about prophecy, they are talking about speaking the very words of God himself.
 When charismatics speak about prophecy, they are talking about fallible impressions of the Spirit in order to maintain that the canon is still closed.
-The biggest problem I see with the charismatic position is that its definition of tongues and prophecy does not match that of Scripture.
+From a biblical perspective, the biggest problem I see with the charismatic position is that its definition of tongues and prophecy does not match that of Scripture.
 It also does not help matters that many charismatics who should know better endorse and partner with false teachers.

 7. Speaking in tongues has ceased because speaking in tongues is a form of prophecy: